 Finally, Michael Larson might also like Walgreens because the company should benefit as healthcare spending continues to rise to support the growing elderly population and number of insured citizens.

 Walgreens dividend growth story has been nothing short of outstanding, too.
 The company has increased its dividend for more than 40 consecutive years and paid uninterrupted dividends for over 80 consecutive years.

-The company’s dividend has compounded by 17.6% per year over its last 10 fiscal years and should continue enjoying strong growth thanks to its low payout ratio and predictable business model.
+The company’s dividend has compounded by 14% per year over the last 20 years and should continue enjoying strong growth thanks to its low payout ratio and predictable business model.

-Walgreen’s stock has suffered in recent months as investors worried about the risks posed by Amazon and the shifting healthcare landscape.
+Walgreen’s stock has struggled in recent years as investors worried about the risks posed by Amazon and the shifting healthcare landscape.
 You can learn more at the link below.

 Read More: Our Analysis of Walgreens

 Percent of Bill Gates’ Portfolio: 4.9%

 Dividend Yield: 2.1% Forward P/E Ratio: 21.5x (as of 2/18/19)

 As the largest brick-and-mortar retailer in the world, Walmart hardly needs an introduction.
 The company’s general merchandise stores serve more than 260 million customers.
 Walmart’s largest product categories are grocery (56% of U.S. sales), health & wellness (11%), and general merchandise (33%).

 Walmart has over 11,000 stores located across 27 countries and generates about 40% of its sales outside of the U.S. with Mexico, Latin America, and Brazil accounting for the majority of its international business.